Entanglement and Bell nonlocality with bottom-quark pairs at hadron colliders

-We generate $pp\to b\bar{b}$ events at LO QCD using the MadGraph~\cite{Alwall:2014hca} Monte Carlo (MC) generator and pass them through Pythia~8.3~\cite{Sjostrand:2014zea} for parton showering, hadronization and decays.
-We use the anti-$k_{\text T}$ algorithm~\cite{Cacciari:2008gp,Cacciari:2011ma} with $R=0.4$ for jet clustering and consider only the two leading $p_{\text T}$ $b$-jets in each event, in the pseudorapidity range $2<\eta<5$ for LHCb, $|\eta|<2.4$ for Run~2 ATLAS and CMS, and $|\eta|<2.5$ for HL-LHC ATLAS and CMS.
-To estimate the event counts and spin correlations of the signal alone, we require the selection cuts on muons described below to be satisfied by muons produced directly in $b$-hadron decays and not in charmed-hadron decays or other sources, using truth MC information.
-We then use the binned truth parton-level values of $M_{b\bar b}$ and $\cos\Theta$ in the selected events to analytically compute the $b\bar b$ spin correlation components for each bin~\cite{Baumgart:2012ay}.
+We generate $pp\to b\bar{b}$ events at NLO QCD using the \textsc{MadGraph5\_aMC@NLO}~\cite{Alwall:2014hca} Monte Carlo (MC) generator, using NNPDF3.1 NLO PDFs with $n_f=4$ and $\alpha_s(m_Z)=0.118$~\cite{NNPDF:2017mvq}.
+We then pass them through \textsc{Pythia}~8.3~\cite{Sjostrand:2014zea} for parton showering, hadronization and decays.
+We use the anti-$k_{\text T}$ algorithm~\cite{Cacciari:2008gp,Cacciari:2011ma} with $R=0.4$ for jet clustering and consider only the two leading-$p_{\text T}$ $b$-jets in each event.
+Jets are required to be in the pseudorapidity range $2<\eta<5$ for LHCb, $|\eta|<2.4$ for Run~2 ATLAS and CMS, and $|\eta|<2.5$ for HL-LHC ATLAS and CMS.
+To estimate the event counts and spin correlations of the signal alone, we require the selection cuts on muons described below to be satisfied by muons produced directly in $b$-hadron decays and not in charmed-hadron decays or other sources, using truth-MC information.
+We then use the binned truth parton-level values of $M_{b\bar b}$ and $\cos\Theta$ in the selected events to analytically compute the $b\bar b$ spin correlation components for each bin.
+At NLO, in addition to $gg$ and $q \bar q$ initial states, $gq$ and $g \bar q$ also contribute.
+However, their contribution was found to be negligible, so we omitted these events from our calculations.